bradhowes/astar/README.md

                       start: start, end: end)
 ```

+You supply something that implements the `MapOracle` protocol like the `MapData` above.
+You decide if diagonal paths are acceptable,
+and provide a way to estimate the cost of moving from a given point on the map to the end point (the _heuristic cost_).
+The start and end
+points complete the `find` request.

+You get back an optional array of `Coord2D` values.
+If `nil` then there was no path to be found.
+Otherwise, the array will have the map
+coordinates of the path that was found, starting at `start` and ending with `end`.

 Here is the visual representation of the map with the found path.
 The starting position appears as a red flag (🚩) and the end position is a
 checkered flag (🏁).
 The path in between these two points contains an adventurer (🏃).